Mexico Foreign-Funded Limited Liability Company (SRL) QA

 R-mx-llc-4-2 0

 What are the usual KYC regulations when opening a bank account with a Foreign-funded Limited Liability Company(SRL) in Mexico ?
+Answer:

 When opening a bank account with a Foreign-funded Limited Liability Company (SRL) in Mexico, the bank is required to comply with “know your customer” (KYC) regulations in accordance with Mexican law.
 KYC regulations are designed to prevent money laundering, terrorist financing, and other financial crimes by requiring banks to verify the identity of their customers and assess the risk associated with their activities.